manzt/anywidget/paper/paper.md

 support, making better use of their respective internal state management and reactivity systems.
 For instance, marimo [@marimo], a new reactive notebook for Python, has adopted AFM as the standard for its third-party plugin API.
-Similarly, the developers of the Panel web framework [@panel] are exploring deeper integration with AFM for better compatibility with their reactive programming model.
+Similarly, the Panel web framework [@panel] supports using AFM to define custom components.

 Efforts are underway to support AFM with other compute backends besides Python.
 For example, anyhtmlwidget [@anyhtmlwidget] brings anywidget concepts to R,